TABLE 12

 ELIGIBLE IMMIGRANTS

-California“Qualified” immigrants, lawful temporary residents, victims of trafficking, U visa/interim relief applicants, and U visa holders.
+California “Qualified” immigrants, lawful temporary residents, survivors of trafficking, U visa applicants, and U visa holders.
 Eligibility for this program may be affected by deeming.

-Effective February 1, 2022, survivors of trafficking or other serious crimes and asylum applicants who have filed or are preparing to file applications for T or U status, ORR certification, or asylum.
+Survivors of trafficking or other serious crimes and asylum applicants who have filed or are preparing to file applications for T or U status, ORR certification, or asylum are also eligible.

 Key Terms Used in Table

 “PRUCOL” or permanently residing in the U.S. under color of law – is not an immigration status, but a benefit eligibility category.
-The term, which generally means that the Department of Homeland Security is aware of a person’s presence, but has no plans to deport/remove him or her, has been interpreted differently depending on the benefit program and jurisdiction.
+The term, which generally means that the Department of Homeland Security is aware of a person’s presence but has no plans to deport/remove the person from the country, has been interpreted differently de¬pending on the benefit program and jurisdiction.

 Deeming – in some cases, a sponsor’s income and/or resources may be added to the immigrant’s in determining eligibility.
 Exemptions from deeming may apply.